Jeroen K. G. Koenraadt

 Working Paper

-This paper provides evidence on mandatory sustainability reporting.
-We exploit the introduction of IFRS S1 and IFRS S2 in Turkiye, which incorporated the standards into domestic law without material modification and mandated their application for public issuers beginning in 2024.
-We document issuers' initial reporting practices in the first year of mandatory adoption.
-We find a high degree of formal compliance with the new standards, but substantial heterogeneity in key reporting choices, including materiality approaches, climate scenario selection, emissions measurement boundaries, and base year and target year in carbon emission reduction plans.
+This paper provides evidence on mandatory sustainability reporting aimed at investors.
+We exploit the introduction of IFRS S1 and IFRS S2 in Türkiye.
+Türkiye incorporated the standards into domestic law without material modification and mandated their application for public issuers beginning in 2024.
+We document three findings.
+First, about 95% of the mandatory adopters filed a report in the first year.
+Second, we document a very high degree of formal compliance with the new standards with firms addressing most of the items covered in the standards.
+Third, our data also reveals substantial heterogeneity in key reporting choices, including materiality approaches, climate scenario, emissions measurement boundaries, and base year and target year in carbon emission reduction plans.
 These differences arise due to the flexibility offered by the standards.
-Our findings raise questions about the extent to which flexibility in ISSB standards may limit cross-firm comparability, at least in early adoption periods.
+Our findings raise questions about the extent to which flexibility in the standards may at least initially limit cross-firm comparability.

 This paper examines how targeted monetary incentives implemented by Seeking Alpha in January 2018 influence the information provision of social media contributors in capital markets.
 Unlike prior non-targeted systems, these incentives specifically address coverage gaps through minimum pageview guarantees for undercovered firms and reward article quality through algorithmic scoring.
 Following implementation, the platform experienced a shift toward fewer but higher-quality contributors who redistributed coverage to previously neglected firms.
 These undercovered firms saw substantially higher coverage likelihood and more articles when covered, alongside improved article quality.
 These improvements translated to meaningful reductions in capital market information asymmetry, without harming other firms' market quality, suggesting targeted incentives efficiently redistributed coverage between firms.
 Platform web traffic increased despite lower content volume, indicating users value quality and breadth over quantity, per se.
 Comparisons with three prior non-targeted incentive systems reveal that targeting was crucial for achieving these results.
 The findings shed light on how online platforms---intended or unintended---shape capital market information flows through platform design features.